 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.

-- Protein Powder: Use vanilla protein powder of your choice.
+Protein powder adds protein to this recipe.
+Use the vanilla protein powder of your choice.
 You can use vegan or whey protein.

 How to Make this Recipe

-- Blend on high until well mixed.
-Scrape down sides and blend again.
+Blend on high until well mixed.
+Scrape down the sides and blend again.

-- Add oatmeal mixture to an 8X8 baking dish sprayed with coconut oil spray.
+Add the oatmeal mixture to an 8X8 baking dish sprayed with coconut oil spray.

 - Reheating instructions: It is best eaten fresh from the oven.
 If you want to reheat it I recommend adding a little milk or almond milk and microwaving it until your desired temperature.